-The transaction is conditional to the approval of the TSX Venture Exchange.
+The Company received approval of the TSX Venture Exchange on July 7, 2022.

 Details on the Zambia Licenses

 Luanshya West project (LEL 23247).
 The license is situated in the center of the Zambian Copper belt which forms part of the Central African Copper belt, one of the most prolific copper belts in the world.
 The Large Exploration License covers 5,423.26 hectares (54.24 Sq.
 Km).